 - a.
 Click "Manually Enter Requirements". - b.
 Enter a base name, and click "Create". - c.
 The base name will appear in the dropdown menu above the manpower requirements table. - d.
 Enter the manpower requirements (in FTEs) for each JCA for each phase. - e.
 Add additional bases as needed. - f.
 To remove a base, select the base name in the dropdown menu.
 Click "Remove selected base". - g.
 Click "Done" when completed. - i.
 NOTE: Once "Done" is clicked, the added bases cannot be removed or modified. - h.
-The bases will appear in the manpower requirements table on the main page.
-Only the sum total of the JCAs will appear.
+The bases will appear in the manpower requirements tables on the main page.